 – Harvard School of Public Health Study, showing that red meat is associated with increased risk of total, cardiovascular, and cancer mortality.
 They showed that replacing one daily serving of red meat with nuts was associated with a 19% lower mortality risk!

 – Looking into that same data on the same Nurse’s Health Study showed that red meat raises risk of diabetes, and also raises the risk of heart disease, and increases mortality from all causes.

 – The NIH-AARP study (also done on over half a million people) also showed that higher meat intake was correlated with higher risk of death overall, and death from cancer.

 4. However, almost all of that research has serious “red flags.”
 A majority of the research in the “meat is bad” camp is done based on the Nurse’s Health Study, which is well-regarded since it was done on tens of thousands of people, over dozens of years.
 However … it was an observational study, which means it asked people to report on what they did eat, rather than manipulating their intake.
 This leaves a ton of room for error.
 It also didn’t monitor for meat quality (see #5!), type of meat, and many other things that could really mar the results.
-It did control for “major” health indicators like smoking, alcohol consumption, and vegetable consumption, but health is an exceedingly complex puzzle, and it’s not something that we can
+It did control for “major” health indicators like smoking, alcohol consumption, and vegetable consumption, but health is an exceedingly complex puzzle, and it’s not something that we can really “control for.”

 It is definitely possible, since the studies showed a correlation and not a causation, that something else was causing all the increased mortality in these hundreds of thousands of people.
 So … there’s a lot out there, but we can poke holes in it quite easily.